-Whenever you have occasion to write the Fund Office, be certain to include your social security number because it is the controlling reference in maintaining the Fund records.
+Whenever you have occasion to write the Fund Office, be certain to include the last four digits of your social security number because it is the controlling reference in maintaining the Fund records.

 VII.
 MORE ON VESTING

 How is the amount in which I am Vested determined?